Skip to main content

 Why choose this course at Central Saint Martins

-• Exchange of ideas: You will benefit from productive exchanges and development of ideas between MA Fine Art practitioners and MRes Art historians, theorists and philosophers.
+• Exchange of ideas: You will benefit from productive exchanges and development of ideas between the three MRes Art pathways and the Art programme practitioners.

-• Professional world of research and debate: You will be introduced to the professional world of research and debate, supported by lectures and seminars from visiting scholars and philosophers.
+• Professional world of research and debate: You will be introduced to the professional world of research and debate, supported by lectures and seminars from scholars, philosophers and artists.

 • Post-studies success: Our graduates are well placed to progress to MPhil or PhD research or go on to a professional future in academic institutions, the arts and publishing.